We’ve done it, we’ve decorated the house! School is over at last, and the holidays have begun.

 Ours is not an immaculately decorated house and we follow no particular theme, just lots of natural elements from the garden, plenty of twinkling white lights and our treasured decorations, the same ones each year.
 It started with a wreath I made from magnolia cuttings and sprigs of juniper

-to decorate the stairs
+and then more greenery to decorate the stairs.

 Jack and I chose the miniature conifers last week at the garden centre, the same shop that sells lots of wine!

 Decorating the tree is always a big deal; it is never going to be quick or simple as we have raised a tribe of children who know their own minds and who are not afraid to say what they think, at least not amongst the family.
 Everyone has an opinion about which bauble goes where and it’s a long evening with a party like atmosphere; the old stone walls of the sitting room reverberate to the sound of favourite Christmas songs, and when Slade’s “So here it is, Merry Christmas” finally winds up on the playlist then we all start to get a little silly.
 I like to think it’s relatively organised chaos!

 To insure ourselves against broken baubles and shrill screams Roddy and I find it best to be armed with a glass of red wine!

 Placing the star on top of the tree is a serious business, and the children take it in turns.
 This year the honour fell to Gigi; it’s only the second time in her life that she has had this highly responsible job, and it’s just as well Roddy has broad shoulders and is as strong as an ox.

 And eventually our perfectly imperfect Christmas tree is finished.